DOF, BIR issue guidelines on fuel tax suspension

-Under the rules, the bureau said the excise tax on LPG—except when used as a raw material for petrochemical production or for motive power—and on kerosene—except when used as aviation fuel—will be fully suspended starting April 17.
+Under the rules, the bureau said the excise tax on LPG — except when used as a raw material for petrochemical production or for motive power — and on kerosene — except when used as aviation fuel — will be fully suspended starting 17 April.

 The tax relief will be in effect for three months, subject to a monthly review by the Development Budget Coordination Committee (DBCC), which will assess whether an extension is warranted based on prevailing market conditions.

-The authority stems from Republic Act No. 12316, signed on March 25, which declared a national state of “energy emergency” and granted the President emergency powers to suspend or reduce fuel excise taxes upon the recommendation of the DBCC, in coordination with the Department of Energy (DOE).
+The authority stems from Republic Act 12316, signed on 25 March, which declared a national state of “energy emergency” and granted the President emergency powers to suspend or reduce fuel excise taxes upon the recommendation of the DBCC, in coordination with the Department of Energy.

 However, Go clarified that the government will not suspend excise taxes on gasoline and diesel, citing minimal expected relief for consumers.